-Our patent portfolio related to EVX-B1 currently includes five patent families.
-The patent families are composition of matter patents directed against compositions comprising one or more S. aureus antigens.
-As of December 31, 2021, the first patent family comprised five issued patents in the US, one in DE, one in FR and one in GB as well as one pending application in US and one pending in EP.
+Our patent portfolio related to EVX-B1 as of December 31, 2022 includes five patent families.
+The patent families are composition of matter patents, or methods for inducing anti s. aureus immunity, directed against compositions comprising one or more S. aureus antigens.
+As of December 31, 2022, the first patent family comprised five issued patents in the US, one in DE, one in FR and one in GB as well as one pending application in US and one pending in EP.
 The patent family is expected to expire in April 2032.
 The second patent family comprises one US and one EP pending application.
 We expect the patent family to lapse in December 2034.
-The third patent family currently comprises one US registered patent and one EP application which has been allowed by the EPO and is entering validation in EP countries.
+The third patent family currently comprises one US, one GB, one DE and one FR registered patents, and one EP and one US ongoing application.
 We expect the family to lapse in February 2037.
 Our fourth EVX-B1 related patent family has pending applications in EP and US jurisdictions.
 We expect this patent family to lapse in July 2037.
-The fifth family is in international phase and upon national phases, we expect this patent family to lapse in November 2041.
+The fifth family claims a composition used for vaccination against S. aureus comprising our EVX-B1 vaccine.
+The application is in international phase and upon entry into national stage, we expect this patent family to lapse in 2042.